PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 ### Performance Architecture

-The algorithm uses two code paths based on voice count, with grace positioning and simultaneity grouping integrated into both.
+The algorithm uses a unified transducer pipeline that transparently handles both single-voice and multi-voice measures.
+The pipeline maintains zero-consing performance for measures with 0-1 voices while automatically consolidating voices across staves when necessary.

 **Core implementation:**